codygreen/llm_api_server/objective2/README.md

 COPY --from=builder /tmp/model /home/jovyan/model
 ```

-A more detailed overview of the Dockerfile will be provided in _objective3_.
+A more detailed overview of the _Dockerfile_ will be provided in _objective3_.

-To build the container, run the following command below in the _objective2_ directory containing the Dockerfile.
+To build the container, run the following command below in the _objective2_ directory.

 ```shell
 docker build -t llmapi_obj2 .